m7duong/LabReport/week5/lab_report3.md

 <img src="ex3.4.JPG" alt="3.4" width="700"/>

 > In conclusion, this command-line **-o** is used for listing out all strings that match to the pattern we input.
 It will display the input on the separate line if it found in the textfile.
 We can use it to know how many words (the input pattern) exist in file by counting each word on each line, as well as the number of that word in each textfile, if we use asterisk.
+> This is useful that it will show all the patterns we want to find which is equal to the number it has in the file.
+For instance, the first example above demonstrates that we choose "government" as a pattern, and the output is a list of that pattern, a pattern for each line.
+From here, you can count how many times that pattern uses in a textfile.
+We can also use it to find in multiple textfile with the same pattern.